Rolodophone/nea/report/report.md

 	1. The game should render a background behind Jane
 	2. Staircases, ladders, objects that Jane can climb on top of, enemies and items should appear randomly
 	3. The difficulty of the game should increase the further the player gets – this should be done by making tough enemies appear more often and making everything good for the player appear less often
+	4. The score increases when Jane progresses to the right
+	5. The score also increases when Jane eliminates enemies
 8. Game over popup
 	1. When the player runs out of health, a game over popup should be displayed
 	2. The score should be displayed